James Cleverly: In opposition (2024–present)

 At the 2024 general election, Cleverly was again re-elected, with a decreased vote share of 35.5% and a decreased majority of 3,670.
 Following the Conservative Party's defeat at the general election and the subsequent formation of the Starmer ministry, Cleverly was appointed Shadow Home Secretary in Sunak's caretaker Shadow Cabinet.

-On 23 July 2024, he announced he was running in the leadership election to be the new Conservative Party leader.
+On 23 July 2024, he announced he was standing in the leadership election to be the new Conservative Party leader.
 As part of his campaign he pledged to reform the party including Conservative Campaign Headquarters.
 In the first round of voting, Cleverly came third with 22 votes, but fell down to 21 votes in the second round, coming joint third with Tom Tugendhat.
 On the third round, however, Cleverly jumped to first place with 39 votes, after a strong performance at the 2024 Party Conference where he argued that the Conservative Party should become "more normal".
 However, Cleverly was eliminated in the final round of MP voting with 37 votes.
 This was widely considered a shock result after his strong performance in the third round.
 The Independent has alleged that Robert Jenrick's campaign launched a whipping operation in order to poach Cleverly's supporters, convincing those who disliked Kemi Badenoch to support Jenrick in order to keep her out of the final round.
 This loss of votes led Cleverly to be knocked out, allowing Badenoch and Jenrick to go to the Member's vote which Kemi Badenoch won, leading her to become the Leader of the Conservative Party.
 The day before the result was announced, Cleverly revealed that he would not take a frontbench role in either Badenoch or Jenrick's Shadow Cabinet, instead choosing to return to the backbenches.

-In April 2025, Cleverly refused to rule out running for leader again, and urged his party to stop “obsessing” over Reform UK.
-Later in June, Cleverly criticized Badenoch’s plans to ditch net zero targets, insisting that achieving climate goals and simultaneous economic growth was possible.
+In April 2025, Cleverly refused to rule out standing for party leader again, and urged his party to stop "obsessing" over Reform UK.
+Later in June, Cleverly criticised Badenoch's plans to ditch net zero targets, stating that achieving climate goals and simultaneous economic growth was possible.
 His opinion differed from the official Conservative Party position.
-Cleverly voted against the assisted dying bill in June 2025, citing the number of medical organizations that were neutral on the principle of assisted dying itself while simultaneously being opposed to specific measures in the bill.
+Cleverly voted against the assisted dying bill in June 2025, citing the number of medical organisations that were neutral on the principle of assisted dying itself while simultaneously being opposed to specific measures in the bill.

 In July 2025, Cleverly was appointed Shadow Housing Secretary in the shadow cabinet reshuffle by Kemi Badenoch.
+On 29 August 2026, he announced his resignation to run for London mayor.

+In popular culture

+Cleverly was portrayed by Christopher Colquhoun in the 2025 BBC One mini-series Prisoner 951, which recounted the imprisonment and eventual release of Nazanin Zaghari-Ratcliffe.